 Consecrated in 1919, Sacré-Cœur Basilica is located at top of a hill called butte Montmartre, and is the highest point in the city (except for the Eiffel tower).
 It was built as a penance for the local riots and troubles that happened during the Paris Commune of 1871 right here in Montmartre.

 The Basilica is free to enter and certainly quite impressive to explore.
 However, it is in coming back out of the Basilica, that you notice the views.
-Have a sit on the stairs of Sacre Coeur Cathedral and admire the panorama of the whole city.
+Have a seat on the stairs of Sacre Coeur and admire the panorama of the whole city.

 The best views are at sunset from this northern point of the city.
 Avoid the street vendors and tricksters that hang around there though.
 Their modus operandi is to distract excited tourists and pickpocket them.